pse-group2/medminersolr/README.md

   host: localhost
 ```

+Make sure that the database name is not already in use.

 ###Gems

 All the required gems are specified in the Gemfile.
 To install them, you can use the bundler that we installed before with ```bundle install```.